Dolora Zajick, General Director *

 Beatrice Benzi, Coach

-For the last 25 years, Thom Christoph has enjoyed a distinguished career as an opera coach and rehearsal pianist in Germany, setting linguistic, musico-dramatic and pianistic standards at the Nationaltheater in Mannheim, the Bavarian State Opera in Munich and the Saxon State Opera (Semperoper) in Dresden.
+For over twenty-five years, Thom Christoph has enjoyed a distinguished career as an opera coach and rehearsal pianist in Germany, setting linguistic, musico-dramatic and pianistic standards at the Nationaltheater in Mannheim, the Bavarian State Opera in Munich and the Saxon State Opera (Semperoper) in Dresden.
 He has prepared a broad spectrum of Italian, French, English and German repertoire for conductors such as Roberto Abbado, Sir Andrew Davis, Jacques Delacôte, Fabio Luisi, Sir Charles Mackerras, Peter Schneider, Wolfgang Rennert and Silvio Varviso, to name but a few.
-His distinctively “orchestral” pianistic renditions, notably of the operas of Wagner and Strauss, have earned him assignments as rehearsal pianist for Wolfgang Sawallisch and Horst Stein (Die Frau ohne Schatten in Nagoya and Munich, respectively), Lorin Maazel (Der Rosenkavalier at the Salzburg Festival) and Zubin Mehta (the Ring cycle in Valencia).
-The native New Yorker can be heard at the piano in the orchestra of Ariadne auf Naxos on Deutsche Grammophon’s CD-recording with Giuseppe Sinopoli, in the Semperoper production with Sir Colin Davis and in the Baden-Baden production with Christian Thielemann, the latter two available on DVD.
+His distinctively “orchestral” pianistic renditions, notably of the operas of Wagner and Strauss, have earned him assignments as rehearsal pianist for Wolfgang Sawallisch and Horst Stein (Die Frau ohne Schatten in Nagoya and Munich, respectively), Lorin Maazel (Der Rosenkavalier at the Salzburg Festival), and Zubin Mehta (the Ring cycle in Valencia).
+In recent years he has been a regular presence at the spring opera festivals in Baden-Baden, for which he has prepared, among others, productions of Manon Lescaut, Der Rosenkavalier, Tristan und Isolde, and Tosca for Sir Simon Rattle.
+Mr. Christoph can be heard at the piano in the orchestra of Ariadne auf Naxos on Deutsche Grammophon’s CD-recording with Giuseppe Sinopoli, in the Semperoper production with Sir Colin Davis and in the Baden-Baden production with Christian Thielemann, the latter two available on DVD.